 Gift Card Revenue: The Gift that Keeps on Giving

 ‘Tis the season of gift giving.
-And what better way to celebrate than offering gift cards for your restaurant.
+And in a holiday season like no other, it’s more important than ever to factor gift cards into your restaurant’s strategy.
 Gift card revenue is a great way to generate immediate cash flow, boost your brand, build your customer base and encourage repeat visits from new and existing customers (a win-win-win, right?).

-But before you rush off to print hundreds of holiday-themed cards, it’s important to do your homework.
+But before you rush off to make a big push for gift cards, it’s important to do your homework.
 Here, we’ve compiled the good, the bad, and the technical when it comes to implementing gift cards for your restaurant.

 Benefits of Gift Cards